sidney-eliot/3d-artists-handbook/content/topology-and-retopology.md

 #### PolyPaint Method (Method2):
 [Video on this method](https://www.youtube.com/watch?v=9kSaJ1b4QZU)
-1. Polypaint the lines you want ZRemesh to follow (It's good to turn off Tablet Rgb Intensity)
+1. Polypaint the lines you want ZRemesh to follow (It's good to turn off Tablet RGB Intensity)
 2. `PolyGroupIt from Paint` with PolyGroupIt Plugin in the ZPlugin tab (default plugin) 3.(optional) Tessimate SubTool for ZRemesh to go faster
 4. ZRemesh with `KeepGroups` on

-ToDo
+To-Do
 - Loops/ Topology Of Characters
 - Loops/ Topology Of the Face
 - Loops/ Topology Of The Body